marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Which Courts in Maryland have jurisdiction to hear traffic violation matters?

 In Maryland, traffic offenses and infractions are heard in the district court of the county in which the infraction occurred.
-If you choose to appeal the decision, then the appeal will be heard in circuit court.
+If you choose to appeal the decision, then the appeal may be heard in circuit court.

 disclaimer